vishwarajpawar/vishwarajpawar/README.md

 <h1 align="center">Hey!! 👋, I'm Vishwaraj Pawar</h1>

 <h3> 💫 About Me:</h3>
-I'm a Software Engineering Professional. <br>Well-versed in the basics of Software Development, Python, C#, and Java, <br>Have Knowledge regarding Terraform, GitHub, and CI/CD.
+I'm a Software Engineering Professional. <br>Well-versed in the basics of Software Development, javascript, Python, C#, and Java, <br>Have Knowledge regarding Terraform, GitHub, and CI/CD.
 And Azure Cloud.<br>I like to take a challenge that will push me out of my comfort zone and make me upgrade myself to the next best version.<br>I am currently learning Full stack development.<br>want to become a well-rounded software engineer to build solutions to real problems and fun products. <br><br>

 ## 🌐 Socials: